Does Inactivity Cause Muscle Pain and Aches?

 In most cases, however, these aches and discomforts pop up as a result of continued practices over time.
 Even diseases start as one strain of cells before multiplying into something significant.
 Physical pain is no different.
 It, too, has a source.
 Do you know what the #1 practice for causing aches and pains is?
 It’s actually not a practice at all.
 It’s a lack of practice completely.
-The culprit, my friends, is inactivity.
+The culprit of body aches, my friends, is inactivity.

 Can you imagine if you were to stand in that hunched position all day?
 Of course your back would hurt!
 So it’s no wonder why your back hurts while you sit.
 Your body was made to move, and when it stays in the same position, particularly in one that is not neutral, it starts to get angry!

 I know what you’re thinking.
 “Systematic exercise”?
 Do you mean a workout routine?
 Yup.
 But it doesn’t have to last as long as you think.
 Working out for an hour every day is a lofty goal, but what do you think about 10 minutes?
 How about less than 10 minutes?
+Even a short routine has the power to quickly counter muscle pain from inactivity.

 Here is a beginner’s routine I put together that takes just about 8 minutes.
 That’s it!
 I want you to try and do these exercises every other day (or maybe every day) for the next week.
 Exercise is only effective when done over time, but the exercises and postures in this video have the ability to immediately relieve discomfort and increase energy.
 Make this tiny commitment to yourself, and your body will feel better!